singlestore-labs/singlestoredb-dev-image/README.md

 Multiple environment variables can be specified if you want to configure multiple global variables in SingleStore.

 If you specify a variable which is not supported by SingleStore, the image will fail to start.
-You can see the full error message by inspecting the failed docker container's logs using `docker log`.
+You can see the full error message by inspecting the failed Docker container's logs using `docker log`.

 ## How to use a specific SingleStore version?

-The SingleStore Dev Image uses the latest SingleStore version available in the managed service by default.
+By default, the SingleStore Dev Image uses the latest version of SingleStore available.
 If you would prefer to use another SingleStore version, you will need to either build a custom version of this image or specify the version at runtime by following the tutorials below.

-### What are the available SingleStore versions?
+### Which SingleStore versions are available?

 You can use the version numbers in the first column of the following table in order to run a specific version of SingleStore.
 If you want to use a particular patch version, just specify that version instead.